jatin9084/Drone-Propeller-CFD-Analysis-and-Design-Project/README.md

 ## Contact

-For any questions or further information, please contact [Your Name](mailto:your.email@example.com).
+For any questions or further information, please contact [Jatin Kumar](jk7760441@gmail.com).

 ---